SGrimsley02/Minesweeper/README.md

 ### Meetings: https://sharing.clickup.com/9014997119/l/8cnbw3z-814/meetings
 This contains details of our meetings including sprint planning, stand ups, and meetings with GTA.

-> A spreadsheet of actual member hours including: coding, testing, documentation, and meetings is located in our docs folder.
+> A spreadsheet of actual member hours including: coding, testing, documentation, and meetings is located in our Documentation folder.

 ### System Architecture Overview
-This documentation is inside the docs folder in our repo.
+This documentation is inside the Documentation folder in our repo.

 ## Contributors